miha-stopar/crypto-notes/proofs1.md

 [11] Cramer, Ronald, Ivan Damgård, and Berry Schoenmakers.
 "Proofs of partial knowledge and simplified design of witness hiding protocols."
 Advances in Cryptology—CRYPTO’94.
 Springer Berlin/Heidelberg, 1994.

+[12] Cramer, Ronald, and Ivan Damgård.
+"Zero-knowledge proofs for finite field arithmetic, or: Can zero-knowledge be for free?."
+Advances in Cryptology—CRYPTO'98.
+Springer Berlin/Heidelberg, 1998.